KamKam777/SOP-Papers-Please/README.md

 # SOP-Papers-Please
-## Download de to billeder fra github, og læg alle 3 filer (programmet og to billeder) i samme mappe.
-Du skal have Processing installeret for at køre programmet.
+## Download projektet fra github og husk at have Processing installeret for at køre programmet.